 HIPAA does not authorize the release of PHI to any family member under any circumstances.
 Rather, HIPAA authorizes the release of medical information only to a patient’s “personal representative.”
 A personal representative is defined as a person designated by the patient to act on behalf of the patient in making healthcare decisions.
 Under HIPAA, the personal representative may be, but need not be, a family member.

-The power of attorney should indicate that the person named as the agent or proxy is also the patient’s “personal representative” for purposes of HIPAA.
+The power of attorney for medical records should indicate that the person named as the agent or proxy is also the patient’s “personal representative” for purposes of HIPAA.
 The power of attorney language may also indicate that the agent may exercise all rights that HIPAA (including the Privacy Rule) allows him or her to exercise, for purposes of making healthcare decisions with the patient.
 The power of attorney may contain additional HIPAA compliant language, such as language that states the agent is authorized to review the patient’s protected health information, as well as language stating that the agent/personal representative may discuss the patient’s protected health information with the patient’s healthcare providers.